rfdrake/tel/README.md

-# Tel: A login script for routers
+# Tel: A login script for routers and other devices

 If you've worked at a NOC at any point in time you've probably got one of these.
 It's probably written in Expect and probably sends your username and